-How Supply And Demand Zones Are Formed
+How Supply And Demand Zones Are Formed On A Price Chart

 When it comes to how to draw supply and demand zones in Forex.
 The first thing you need to understand as a new trader to supply and demand trading, is how these zones of supply and demand are actually formed.

 An area of supply or demand is formed when there is an imbalance in price within the Forex markets.
 This means we look for an area of price that consolidates, that shows indecision within the markets between buyers and sellers.

 This is an area of price action that will show the consolidation of a price range.
 That will show uncertainty between buyers and sellers, and is the formation of the supply or demand zone.

 Supply and demand in the Forex markets is easy to identify.
 The reason is because the Forex markets is a high liquidity market.

 Now you understand how the zones are formed, the next step is to know how the zones are drawn on your charts.
 These zones are drawn with what is called the Proximal and Distal lines.